bh90210/soul/README.md

 # Protocol Specification

-This implementation and naming is based on the [Nicotine+](https://nicotine-plus.github.io/nicotine-plus/doc/SLSKPROTOCOL.html) documentation but [aioslsk](https://aioslsk.readthedocs.io) was also consulted regularly too.
+This implementation and naming convention is based on the [Nicotine+](https://nicotine-plus.github.io/nicotine-plus/doc/SLSKPROTOCOL.html) documentation but [aioslsk](https://aioslsk.readthedocs.io) was also consulted regularly too.

 # How to use